3 Inspiring Facts About Today's Drafting Professionals

 3. They Often Make Good Salaries After a Short Amount of Training

 It doesn't take long to become a drafter or CADD operator.
 In most cases, a certificate, diploma, or associate degree is all you need to enter the field.
 And that only requires about one or two years of training.
-Plus, it's pretty easy these days to find an online drafting program if you want to learn the necessary skills at your own convenience.
+Plus, it's pretty easy these days to find an online drafting program if you want to learn the necessary skills from home rather than on campus.

 But even though the educational requirements are low, the potential income you can earn is pretty impressive.
-For example, in 2018, average annual salaries for drafters in the U.S. ranged from $54,240 to $64,400.
-And the highest earners made more than $99,240.**
+For example, the OOH says that the median annual salary for drafters in the U.S. was $55,550 in 2018.
+And the highest earners made more than $85,140.